PerfectCarl/elementary-files-testing/samba-servers.md

 **Expected** A context menu appears showing a limited number of options including:  `Open in`, `Bookmark` and `Properties`.
 Plugins might add additional options.

 ### SAMBA-12
-In network view (network://), secondary click on a Windows Network icon.
+In network view (network://), secondary click on a Windows Workgroup icon.

 **Expected** A context menu appears showing a limited number of options including:  `Open in`, `Bookmark` and `Properties`.
 Plugins might add additiunmountingonal options.